Production Settings

 Field Type

-The type of field for this custom field.
-Select Short Text, Long Text or Drop Down from the drop-down menu.
+Select the type of field for this custom field - Short Text, Long Text or Drop Down.

 Default Text